John J. Murphy: Politics

 Murphy was an unsuccessful candidate for the Massachusetts Senate in 1916 and the Massachusetts House of Representatives in 1928.
 He was the Democratic nominee for mayor in 1921, 1923, 1925, and 1927, losing each time.
 In 1929 he became the first Democrat to win the mayoralty in Somerville.
 He was reelected in 1931 and was preparing to run again in 1933 until he was offered the position of United States Marshal by President Franklin D. Roosevelt's patronage manager James Farley.
 Murphy resigned as US Marshal in 1939.
 In 1944, Murphy was a candidate for the United States House of Representatives seat in Massachusetts's 11th congressional district, but lost the Democratic nomination to incumbent James Michael Curley.

 Later life

 Elizabeth Tiffany Murphy died in 1938.
 Murphy later remarried Agnes L. MacAdams.
-With MacAdams, Murphy had one daughter and was stepfather to two sons from her first marriage.
+With MacAdams, Murphy had one daughter, MaryAnne, and was stepfather to two sons from her first marriage.
 After leaving political office, Murphy spent many years as a cost accountant.
 He died on July 9, 1973, at his home in Malden, Massachusetts.